Forest Management Planning

 The forest management plan is prepared in accordance with the provisions of the Forest Management Planning Manual (FMPM).
 The planning manual prescribes the requirements for Ontario’s forest management planning system including the planning process and products.
 The forest management plan describes the forest management objectives and strategies for the Mazinaw-Lanark Forest.
 The plan also outlines how forest management on the unit has regard for the plant life, animal life, water, soil, air and social and economic values, including recreational values and heritage values.

 Public consultation is a major component of the planning process.
 A planning team is appointed to be a working body in the preparation of the plan.
 The team is comprised of members who have expertise in forest management, information management, fish and wildlife, species at risk, biology and other related disciplines.
 A local citizens committee assists the plan author and the planning team during the production of the forest management plan.
-The Local Citizens Committee represents a range and balance of local interests, and ensures that these interests are communicated to the planning team.
+The Local Citizens Committee represents a range and balance of local interests and ensures that these interests are communicated to the planning team.
 The Local Citizens Committee may nominate a member to participate on the planning team.
-Below is a link to a brochure produced by the Ministry of Natural Resources which explains how to get involved in Ontario’s forest management planning process.
+Below is a link to a brochure produced by the Ministry of Natural Resources and Forestry which explains how to get involved in Ontario’s forest management planning process.

 The Planning Process and Consultation

 The planning process in Ontario is completed in two phases.
-Phase I consists of five stages and involves the development of the long-term management direction and operational planning for the first five-years of operations in the plan.
+Phase I consists of five stages and involves the development of the long-term management direction and operational planning for the first five years of operations in the plan.
 Phase 2 consists of three stages of public consultation where operational planning for the second five-years of operations is completed.
 During each stage of consultation, the public may review material produced for the requirements of the planning manual.
 Some phases consist of a public open house and others are simply an opportunity for the public to access information relating to the development of the forest management plan.

 2011-2021 Mazinaw-Lanark Forest Management Plan

 The 2011-2021 Forest Management Plan for the Mazinaw-Lanark Forest was prepared by Mazinaw-Lanark Forest Inc. by following the 2009 Forest Management Planning Manual.
-A copy of this plan can be accessed through the Ontario Ministry of Natural Resources website at:
+A copy of this plan can be accessed through the Ontario Ministry of Natural Resources and Forestry website at:

 Once you navigate to this page select Mazinaw-Lanark Forest in the drop-down menu under “Find a Plan”.
 Alternatively, you may click on the forest management unit that you are interested in on the map of Management Units in Ontario on the same webpage.